Sections Of This Article

 Self and Selfishness

-As we saw from the example from the Ken Wilber book, above, a deeper look at this subject reveals that self is actually separate from any possible identifiable characteristic.
+As I showed you from the example from the Ken Wilber book, above, a deeper look at this subject reveals that self is actually separate from any possible identifiable characteristic.

 An advanced view on this subject reveals that, while what might be called “self” certainly exists senior to this universe, the basic building blocks that are used to make this universe include an item which is a polarity of self and others.
 To give a brief pointer to what I mean by “the basic building blocks that are used to make this universe” . . .
 Taoism correctly points to the levels of 1 and 2 of these building blocks, which are Tao, and yin/yang: